Date of last update: 25th March 2021

 Ampliphae respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website or use our Service or the Ampliphae Platform (regardless of where you visit it from or where you access it) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we collect and look after your personal data when you visit our website (regardless of where you visit it from or where you access it) and tell you about your privacy rights and how the law protects you.

 1. Important information and who we are

 Purpose of this privacy notice

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Ampliphae is the controller and responsible for your personal data (collectively referred to as “Ampliphae”, “we”, “us” or “our” in this privacy notice).

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.